spyros-briakos/Multilabel_StackOverflow_Tag_Classification/README.md

 </table>

-Unfortunately on the experiment procedure, we face RAM issues with 200 Top Tag Combinations, therefore we must limit in smaller subsets of original dataset.
+> Unfortunately on the experiment procedure, we face RAM issues with 200 Top Tag Combinations, therefore we had to limit ourselves in smaller subsets of original dataset.

-### Compared Models
+### Conclusions
 - Baseline model is **Linear Support Vector Machines** and except of its pretty descent performance in all of our experiments, we have to mention that was very time efficient, managing to train in just ***less than a minute***.
+We need to inspect the broader picture, as this traditional ML model literally in seconds achieves, based on our metrics, very satisfying results.
+For example, if we concentrate on row with 38 Unique Tags, Linear SVC managed to record Micro-F1 0.79.
+A significant note is that while number of examples increasing time Linear SVC needs to be trained isn't directly affected, thus from computational perspective it's the absolute winner.

 - For a more sophisticated model we opted from HuggingFace library **BERT 'bert-base-uncased'** model added on top classification head.
 Our choice is justified by the fact that we have a multilabel classification problem and also BERT is very popular for text classification.
+For all experiments, BERT consistently outperforms Linear SVC in terms of Hamming Loss, Micro-F1, and Macro-F1 scores, indicating better accuracy in predicting the labels.
+However, finetuning of BERT required extensive GPU usage the larger the dataset the more minutes each epoch needed.

+> All in all, it can be concluded that BERT generally outperforms Linear SVC for this classification task.
+However, it's essential to consider factors such as computational resources and model complexity when choosing between the two approaches.

 ### Future Work
 - For sure with plenty of time, just a few epochs more could lead to a bit better results!
-- Allocate more time to preprocess further data.
+- Undoubtedly allocate more time to preprocess and explore further the data!